 Put down newspaper or a splash matt to avoid ruining your carpet and invest in a pelican bib to help catch spills, then let them have their fun - it's all part of the learning process.
 Fussy eaters are common at this stage and they can be especially picky about lumps and certain foods.

 Towards the end of this stage, your baby's meal should be finely chopped instead of being mashed.
 Once babies reach their first birthday, they can start eating family meals but keep salt and sugar to a minimum.
-You can also use honey but beware of allergies as honey has been linked to infant botulism.
+You can also use honey but beware of allergies as honey has been linked to infant botulism (an illness that can occur when a baby ingests bacteria that produce a toxin inside the body).

 It's important at this stage in your child's development to make sure they're getting the same nutrients as yourself.
 'Eat the rainbow' is a great way to look at their daily diet.
 Make sure they're eating a variety of fruit and veg as well and protein based foods to build up strength and energy levels.